-- Fasten your safety belt securely. - Instruct your passengers to fasten their seat belts properly before driving off. - Protect children by using child seats of the correct height for the age of the child.
+- Always fasten your seat belt correctly before driving off. - Instruct your passengers to fasten their seat belts properly before driving off. - Protect your children with child restraint systems appropriate for the size and age of the children.

 The warning lamp \clubsuit in the instrument panel lights up1) if the driver seat belt is not fastened when the ignition is switched on.
 In addition, an acoustic signal is given for a few seconds and a text is displayed on the combi-instrument asking you to fasten your seat belt1).